nyakopurr/animetown/README.md

 # AnimeTown
 ![Banner_Image](/at_banner01.png)
 ## What is this
 AnimeTown is a discontinued Garry's Mod SchoolRP Gamemode.
 It used to be a part of the repix community.
+Currently configured to work with rp_animeplanet
 ## Features
 * Ingame profiles
 * Expirable premium with lots of features